aosabook/500lines/same-origin-policy/doc/chapter.md

 }
 ```

-The `newDomain` field represents the value to which the property should be set
+The `newDomain` field represents the value to which the property should be set.
-to.
 There's a caveat though, scripts can only set the domain property to only
-one that is a right-hand, fully-qualified fragment of its hostname.
+one that is a right-hand, fully qualified fragment of its hostname.
 (i.e., `foo.example.com` can set it to `example.com` but not to
  `aosabook.org`). \*